hershey1990/php-ddd-test/README.md

    make install
    ```

-4. Configure your database settings in `config/doctrine.php`.
+4. Configure your database settings in `config/doctrine.php` (Rename .env.example to .env to set db config).

 ## Usage